-Factors Beyond Agency's Control That Affect Performance: Regardless of how much evaluation and monitoring is done on a specific project, it is very difficult to quantify actual energy savings.
+Factors Beyond Agency's Control that Affect Performance: Regardless of how much evaluation and monitoring is done on a specific project, it is very difficult to quantify actual energy savings.
 It is impossible to measure what an individual or a business would have done had the energy improvement or energy education not taken place.
-The very nature of demand-side management evaluation is that the preliminary estimates will be improved upon through monitoring and evaluation.
-The Department sees this as a concern, but not an overriding deficiency in our attempt to measure progress.
+The very nature of demand-side management evaluation is that the preliminary estimates will be improved upon through monitoring and evaluation, but will very rarely be absolute measurements.
+Although the Department is concerned about this factor, it is not an overriding deficiency in our attempt to measure progress.